When it comes to a flawless automatic vacuuming experience, iRobot Roomba vacuums are the ultimate products which you can purchase in this category.

 For added comfort, iRobot has introduced a smart app with some of their newest models.
 With this app, which can be installed on your smartphones and tablets, users can control their vacuum cleaners wirelessly.
 From giving cleaning instructions to this machine to scheduling the Roomba models to start working at a particular time, all of this can also be done while sitting a long distance away from your home.

-Another advantage of the iRobot home app is the fact that it displays the cleaning status which means that you will be aware of all the areas which has been cleaned thus far by this machine.
+Another advantage of the iRobot home app is the fact that it displays the cleaning status which means that you will be aware of all the areas which have been cleaned thus far by this machine.
 In addition, users can invoke a number of smart features, such as Carpet Boost and full bin action, with the help of this application.

 The 600 series Roomba models use either the first AeroVac technology or just the basic 3 stage cleaning system.
 These models may not have all the bells and whistles of their more recent counterparts, but they still get the job done.